-It's cheap and looks cool, but be in no doubt -- the TEVO Tarantula is a difficult 3D printer kit to recommend.
-Read the full review here.
+It's cheap and looks cool, but be in no doubt -- theis a difficult 3D printer kit to recommend.
+Read our TEVO Tarantula review to learn more.

 It’s a tricky thing, reviewing 3D printers that come in kit form.
 A delicate balancing act in which you must constantly check your findings against the context of the printer.

 Like any printer we look at the ease of use, print results and the like, but countpoint this against the build itself.
 As the person responsible for assembling, any build flaws that impact print quality are your own fault.
 That’s not on the printer.